 Madeleine has lived in Philadelphia, New York City, London, and Seattle, inspiring her interest in how cities blend new buildings with existing, historical architecture.
 Studying different urban climates, she recognizes how a community can be strengthened through civic architecture.

 Madeleine believes successful architecture comes from thoughtful and sustainable design – both in use of light and energy as well as building preservation.

-Madeleine is completing her Master of Architecture degree at the University of Washington and is set to graduate Winter 2017.
-She holds a Bachelor of Arts in Urban Design and Architectural Studies with a minor in Metropolitan Studies from New York University.
+Madeleine has a Master of Architecture degree from the University of Washington and holds a Bachelor of Arts in Urban Design and Architectural Studies with a minor in Metropolitan Studies from New York University.